andykoswara/CrystalAFC/README.md

 ## Main File

-The corresponding script to the above equation is the following:
+The PFC_main.m is the main file which solves the above set of equations.
+It is is divided into three sections; The first is the initialization of control parameters, including reactor dimensions and jacket temperatures.

 ```matlab
 %% Initialize parameters